MohamedElGuendouz/astro-sphere/src/content/blog/10-delta-tables-managed-vs-external-tables/index.md

 ---
-title: "Delta Lake Managed vs. External Tables: A Comprehensive Guide"
+title: Delta Lake Managed vs. External Tables: A Comprehensive Guide
 date: 2024-07-26
-summary: "Understand the nuances between managed and external tables in Delta Lake, their implications, use cases, and how to choose the right type for your data lake."
+summary: 'Understand the nuances between managed and external tables in Delta Lake, their implications, use cases, and how to choose the right type for your data lake.'
-tags: ["Delta Lake", "Data Engineering", "Data Architecture"]
+tags: ['Delta Lake', 'Data Engineering', 'Data Architecture']
 ---

 # Delta Lake Managed vs. External Tables: A Comprehensive Guide